bjlittle/geovista/docs/src/tutorials/index.rst

     Thanks for your patience 🙏

-A collection of themed practical lessons to work though.
+A collection of themed practical lessons to work through.

 .. grid:: 1 2 3 3
     :gutter: 2